niklam/ocpi-types/README.md

 import 'reflect-metadata';
 import { validate } from 'class-validator';
 import { plainToInstance } from 'class-transformer';
-import { LocationDto, ConnectorType, Status } from 'ocpi-types-2.2.1';
+import { LocationDto, ConnectorType, Status } from 'ocpi-types';

 // Create and validate a location const locationData = {